LordVertice/LordVertice/README.md

 ～　ｓｏｌ　ｏｎｓｅｔ　ｓｅｃｔｏｌ　～

 ## identity

 you may call me vertice, vert, or v.
 sounds like "vertis", not "vert-ice" or "vertease". ipa: /ˈvɝtɪs/ (approx.)

+addressing me as "lord" is **[acceptable]**, but *not* preferred. (however, you may use it freely if you struggle to pronounce my preferred name, or if that sounds too similar to the name of a different user who is present.)

+i currently use the timezone `CET (UTC＋1)`. take that as you will.

-all other information regarding my identify is **[confidential]**. you may request more data by establishing a connection to one or multiple of the channels listed below.
+~ *all other information regarding my identify is **[confidential]**. you may request more data by establishing a connection to one or multiple of the channels listed below.* ~

 ## connect